 Bike gear brand North St. makes waterproof daypacks with interchangeable pockets, so adventurers can go from lugging a laptop to getting away for the weekend in mere moments.

-Women-owned Moxie & Moss makes women’s gardening clothes that fit, work and look good.
-Their pants are durable enough that wearers earn a prize if their jeans ever tear, meaning they’ll surely stand up to your favorite female gardener’s routine.
+Women-owned Dovetail Workwear makes women’s gardening clothes and accessories that fit, work and look good.
+Their pants are designed to fit different body types and are durable enough to stand up to any gardener’s routine.

 Gifts for the Host

 If a candle seems like a cliché host gift, it’s probably because you’ve never seen Wooly Beast soy candles.
 “People get a kick out of candles called ‘Dirty Hipster’ and ‘Maple Bacon Donut,’” Connor says (and you’d be hard-pressed to find more Portland scents).

 Instead of a bottle of wine, gift a hand-blown tumbler from North Drinkware, cleverly imprinted with a scale replica of Mount Hood or Rainier.
 They’re among MadeHere PDX’s fastest-selling products for good reason: These statement pieces are sure to prompt stories as you sip.